Brain-Train-Consultancy-services-LLP/collaboration-board/README.md

 Selection for any paid role, internship, or formal engagement may occur only after independent evaluation and at the sole discretion of Brain Train Consultancy Services LLP.

+All repositories under this organization are open for review by external recruiters and hiring organizations.
+Brain Train does not restrict hiring or outreach.